joshrands/adhoc-routing-framework/README.md

 ### Using NS3

 NS3 is a network simulator.

+Prior to running these commands, ensure that you have the prerequisites for running NS3 completed.
+Instructions on this process are summarized in the Ad-hoc Communication document (2.2 Getting NS3 to work) in the group’s shared smallsat folder.
+Alternatively, you can follow NS3's [installation instructions](https://www.nsnam.org/wiki/Installation).
+This project was built using NS3.28.

-A bash script has been created to aid in the installation of ns3.
+A bash script has been created to aid in the installation of ns3 for the adhoc-routing-framework.
 NOTE: If you decide to not use this script and instead use a different version of ns3, you will have to manually install the CSM patch and adhoc-routing module located in the ns-3-allinone/ns-3.28 directory of this repository.

 ```bash
 cd ns-3-allinone